SoftwareAG/webmethods-integration-examples/README.md

 1. [Using a flat file schema to parse a file](https://github.com/SoftwareAG/webmethods-integration-examples/tree/master/servicedesigner-flatfileschemasimple)
 This demonstrate how to build a flat file schema using the wizard from a given flat file and use it to convert the file to json or xml.
 2. [Dynamic conversion of a flat file to xml or json](https://github.com/SoftwareAG/webmethods-integration-examples/tree/master/servicedesigner-csvconverter)
-This demostrates the usage of service Desginer to build docker containers and exposing Rest APIs.
+This demonstrates the usage of service Desginer to build docker containers and exposing Rest APIs.
 The example will convert a csv dynamically toxmlor json.

 ## Adapters